 Choosing a Liposuction Surgeon in Melbourne

-The most important consideration in selecting any cosmetic body procedures is safety and the experience and quality of your surgeon.
+- The most important consideration in selecting any cosmetic body surgery including liposuction, is the training, qualifications and skill of your recommended Surgeon.

-Our outstanding team of Surgeons are some of the most respected Surgeons in the cosmetic plastic surgery and liposuction industry.
+Our outstanding group of Surgeons include some of the respected and experienced Plastic Surgeons in Melbourne or Sydney.

-Please contact us using the Contact Form to arrange to book a consultation with one of our expert Specialist Plastic Surgeons or an Aesthetic who performs liposuction surgery to speak with our Patient Care Coordinator.
+Please contact us using the Contact Form to arrange to book a consultation with one of our expert Specialist Plastic Surgeons OR to speak with our Patient Care Coordinator.

 Send an enquiry form today or phone (03) 8849 1444.